denten-books/plain-text/main.md

 traditional vocabulary, which gives us only the binaries of form and content.
 The context-dependence of an artifact is not even medium-specific, as Goodman would suggest.
-Texts are more allographic than handbags and paintings, but Vermeers and Louis Vuitton purses *are* in some sense perfectly reproducible, like texts.
-They are texts, and I do not mean it in some post-structuralist notion of "everything is a text."[^ln11-derrida] Technologies like 3D scanning and printing literally reduce physical objects to their textual representation, in the form of a stereo lithographic document (STL).
-Here, for example, is a surface from a functional gun, made available by Defense Distributed:
+Texts are more allographic than handbags and paintings, but Vermeers and Louis Vuitton purses are also in some sense perfectly reproducible, like texts.
+They are texts, and I do not mean it in some post-structuralist notion of "everything is a text."[^ln11-derrida] Technologies like 3D scanning and printing increasingly reduce physical objects to their textual representation, as is the case with the stereo lithographic document (STL) format that describes objects for 3D printing.
+Here, for example, I reproduce code that describes "a surface" of a functional gun (the code made available online by *Defense Distributed*, a self-described civic liberty activist group):

 ```
 22=(